Hi, I’m Andie (they/them).

 Curiosity

 When I support care workers, I try my hardest to remain curious.
 What you need is a challenging question under capitalism.
-Can we make space for creativity, expansiveness, and growth?
+Can we make space for expansiveness and growth?
 Can curiosity lead us to new ways of being?

 Gentleness